+31 December 2022 31 December 2021

+€'000 €'000

-31 December 2021 €'000 31 December 2020 €'000 At beginning of financial year Guarantee callable against bad debts Amounts received from EIF 4,277 876 (354) 1,577 3,102 (402) Balance at end of the financial year 4,799 4,277
+At beginning of financial year 4,799 4,277

+Guarantee callable against bad debts (287) 876

+Amounts received from EIF (569) (354)

+3,943 4,799

 In recognition of the higher risk profile of the activities of Microfinance Ireland, the company secured support for its activities from the European Investment Fund (EIF).
-Under the European Progress Microfinance Facility (EPMF) for employment and social inclusion signed on 7 December 2012, the Employment and Social Innovation Guarantee Facilities (EaSI) signed on 14 October 2015 and successor Agreement signed 11 December 2017, the Pan-European Guarantee Fund (EGF) signed on 6 April 2021 and amended and restated 6 December 2021, EIF as Guarantor partially covers the credit risk of the Microfinance Ireland loan portfolio subject to specific ceiling levels at both portfolio and individual client loan level and also subject to specific terms and conditions.
+Under the European Progress Microfinance Facility (EPMF) for employment and social inclusion signed on 7 December 2012, the Employment and Social Innovation Guarantee Facilities (EaSI) signed on 14 October 2015 and successor Agreement signed 11 December 2017, the Pan-European Guarantee Fund (EGF) signed on 6 April 2021 and amended and restated 6 December 2021, EIF as Guarantor partially covers the credit risk of the Microfinance Ireland Ioan portfolio subject to specific ceiling levels at both portfolio and individual client Ioan level and also subject to specific terms and conditions.